 Corns are also known as hyperkeratosis, and mostly affect places where a layer of skin presses against something.
-Corns most commonly appear between the toes, on the tip of the toe, or on the upper surface of the toe.
-They develop to protect the skin from injuries that may arise from squeezing and rubbing, but then overgrow, which causes irritation.
+Corns most commonly appears between the toes, on the tip of the toe, or on the upper surface of the toe.
+They develop to protect the skin from injuries that may arise from squeezing and rubbing but then overgrow, which causes irritation.

 Corns start out painless, but as time goes by they become red, swollen, inflamed, and painful.

-If left unattended, corns can be very uncomfortable.
-Toes are prone to corns because of pressure from tight shoes, walking on the ground barefoot, and bone deformities.
+If left unattended, foot corn can be very uncomfortable.
+Toes are prone to corns because of 3 common causes: pressure from tight shoes, walking on the ground barefoot, and bone deformities.
 Athletes and people with toe deformities are especially susceptible to corns.

 There are two types of corns: soft corns and hard corns.
 Soft corns appear between the toes and in places with high moisture.
 Hard corns develop under the feet and on the sides of the toes.
 If the pain becomes unbearable, many people prefer to have them removed.